Area-53-Robotics/Intro-To-Robotics/docs/coding-techniques/git/getting-started.md

 # Getting Started

-There are many ways to use git.
 There are may ways to use git, including:

 -   cli (command line interface)
 -   Integrated VSCode support